zyedidia/eget/man/eget.md

   `--sha256`

 :    Show the SHA-256 hash of the downloaded asset.
 This can be used to verify that the asset is not corrupted.

+  `--verify-sha256=`

+:    Verify the SHA-256 hash of the downloaded asset against the one provided as an argument.
+Similar to `--sha256`, but Eget will do the verification for you.

   `-v, --version`